 The College strategic plan is to grow the proportion of income from Non SFC funding.
 The Covid-19 pandemic has caused a massive financial impact on the College since the buildings closing on the 17th March 2020.
 The College has the highest proportion of non SFC income and unfortunately these income sources has suffered the greatest reduction from the closure and cancellation of courses affected by the pandemic are student accommodation and catering income.
-In addition to the dramatic drop in income the majority of the costs to the 31st July 2020 are still being incurred and we are continuing to fully pay all contracted staff.
+In addition to the dramatic drop in income the majority of the costs to the 31st July 2020 continued with the College also fully paying all contracted staff.